RVU Pulse — FAQ

 What is a wRVU?

 A Work Relative Value Unit (wRVU) measures the physician work component of a medical service — the time, technical skill, mental effort, judgment, and stress involved.
-Each CPT code has a wRVU value assigned annually by the Centers for Medicare & Medicaid Services (CMS) as part of the Physician Fee Schedule.
+Each CPT code has a wRVU value assigned annually by CMS as part of the Physician Fee Schedule.
 Higher-complexity services carry higher wRVU values.

 How is wRVU different from total RVU?

-A total RVU for any given CPT code is the sum of three components: the work RVU (wRVU), the practice expense RVU (peRVU), and the malpractice RVU (mpRVU). wRVU is the portion that directly reflects physician effort and is the component most commonly used for productivity tracking and compensation.
-This calculator focuses on wRVU because that is the metric tied to most physician compensation formulas.
+A total RVU is the sum of three components: work RVU (wRVU), practice expense RVU (peRVU), and malpractice RVU (mpRVU). wRVU reflects physician effort and is the metric tied to most compensation formulas.
+This calculator focuses on wRVU because that is what drives physician pay.

 What is the difference between E&M and procedure codes?

-Evaluation and Management (E&M) codes cover clinic visits — things like new patient visits (99202–99205), established patient visits (99212–99215), and consultations.
-Procedure codes cover surgeries, endoscopies, and technical procedures performed in the OR or procedure room.
-This calculator shows both in separate panels because most physicians produce wRVUs from a mix of both categories.
+Evaluation and Management (E&M) codes cover clinic visits — new patient visits (99202–99205), established patient visits (99212–99215), and consultations.
+Procedure codes cover surgeries, endoscopies, and technical procedures.
+Most physicians produce wRVUs from a mix of both categories.

 What is a "good" annual wRVU target?